 Asana allows team members to have a bird’s-eye view of all the week’s tasks.
 This helps them learn what work is urgent, what to act on, and what should be prioritized.
-Teams can use this information to organize themselves better, fluidly revise objectives as time passes, and boost their productivity.
+Teams can use this information to organize, revise objectives as time passes, and boost their productivity.

 3. Enhances Collaboration

 Asana provides an excellent platform for increasing collaboration in a team.
-Users can invite other people to the workspace, and the new members can take part in the project.
-You can also use it to communicate in real-time through messages and share files.
-Users also get alerted when tasks are assigned or revisions made.
+Users can invite others to the workspace, and new members can participate in the project.
+You can also communicate in real-time through messages and share files.
+Users also get alerted when tasks are assigned or revisions are made.
 On top of that, Asana promotes transparency and accountability across the organization.
 Every team member can tell who is working on what tasks and by when.

 4. Tons of Integrations

-There are many third-party tools that can be integrated with Asana.
+Many third-party tools can be integrated with Asana.
 If you need some extra features that aren’t available in Asana, you can extend its functionalities with an extension, add-on, or power-up.
 A tool like Bridge24 for Asana can be used to improve Asana’s reporting and exporting capabilities.